3ahmns2021-mtin-3h/KinderAddierer-ReferenceProject/README.md

 - Tutorial Workflow Quill to Unity: https://www.youtube.com/watch?v=oDEadARhnVE

 ### Limitations:
-- The game works functionally, the visual design has yet to be done.
 - If the child has to enter SummandA and SummandB and the answer is wrong, the values ​​for the correct answers are not based on what the child entered.
 This should be fixed in a future release.

 ### Lessons Learned: